 - Reading Club (for CLB levels 1-8, with Advanced for CLB 6+ )– This is a session where you read a short story and discuss it in class.
-Meanwhile, the Advanced Reading Club (CLB 6+) reads a novel for 3-4 weeks and discuss it each session by chapters.
-Join these classes if you want to increase your vocabulary and comprehension, develop the habit of reading, and discuss your ideas in a friendly environment.
+Meanwhile, the Advanced Reading Club (CLB 6+) reads a novel for 3-4 weeks and discuss each session by chapters.
+Join these classes if you want to increase your vocabulary and comprehension, develop the habit of reading, and share your ideas in a friendly environment.

 - Writing Workshops (for CLB levels 1-8, with Advanced for CLB 5+)– This discusses the basics of good writing.
-Learners practise writing techniques and get direct guidance from the instructor.
+Learners practice writing techniques and get direct guidance from the instructor.
 Join this is if you want to learn how to write amazing sentences and paragraphs.
 There is an Advanced class for CLB 5+.

 - Multi-Week Workshops (for CLB levels 1-8) – Sessions discuss essential topics like Digital Citizenship, Workplace Communication, and Diversity in Manitoba.
 Each topic runs for 4-5 weeks.
 Join this if you want to gain essential knowledge for working and living in Canada and learn how to be a self-directed learner.

 - Citizenship Class (for CLB levels 1-8)– Learn interesting social, historical, cultural and political facts about Canada.
-Join to review for the Canadian Citizenship exam or just learn more about your new home.
+Join to review for the Canadian Citizenship exam or just to learn more about your new home.

 - Drop-in Workshops (for CLB levels 1-8) – Classes discuss seasonal topics like “Looking forward to spring”, “Tips to surviving winter” or Employment and career topics.
 Sessions can be linked to language-learning elements.